Deep Learning in Characteristics-Sorted Factor Models: Optimization Details

+This section illustrates the optimization algorithm for our augmented deep factor model.
+We use the standard Stochastic Gradient Descent (SGD) approach in deep learning to find the optimal set of parameters.
+Stochastic Gradient Descent takes an iterative approach to find the optimal set of parameters.
+The algorithm evaluates the first-order derivative of the objective function in Equation (\ref{eqn: objective}) with respect to all parameters.
+The first-order derivatives are directly available by carefully applying the backward-chain rule to the augmented deep factor model, executed by \texttt{Tensorflow} library.
+Specifically, let the superscript $(t)$ denote the $t$-th iteration of the algorithm.
+Let $\boldsymbol{\Theta}$ denote the set of all parameters to estimate in both neural networks generating latent factors and dynamics of $\boldsymbol{\beta}$, and superscript $(t)$ denote the value of parameters at the $t$-th iteration of the algorithm.
+We use the RMSProp estimator, illustrated in Algorithm \ref{alg: SGD}.

+Note that the algorithm takes a random subset of the training set per iteration to evaluate the gradient.
+We let index $\mathcal{B} \subset \left\{1,2,\cdots,T\right\}$, denote the selected training samples.
+This strategy is called a mini-batch for stable performance and better optimization results.
+Therefore at each iteration, the loss $\mathcal{L}^{(t)}_\lambda$ only involves the mini-batch data

-where $|\mathcal{B}| < T$, and in practice we set $|\mathcal{B}|=120$; namely, we use a batch of 120 months for training.
-We set the number of epochs (roughly the number of times SGD explores the whole training set) to be 200, because the loss no longer decreases significantly.
+where $|\mathcal{B}| < T$, and in practice, we set $|\mathcal{B}|=120$; namely, we use a batch of 120 months for training.
+This mini-batch setting on the time dimension is reasonable for the asset pricing factor model, which we usually assume with no serial correlation.
+We set the learning rate $\eta = 0.002$ in our studies.
+Also, we set the number of epochs (roughly the number of times SGD explores the whole training set) to be 300.
+We observe that the loss function decreases significantly in the first few epochs, and become stable after that.
+Too many epochs for model training can cause over-fitting.
+In our study, we consider 300 epochs a reasonable number.

-Dropout is used to improve the estimation.
-Here, the input space of $Z^{[l-1]}$ is replaced by $D\odot Z^{[l-1]}$ for $l=1,2,..., L$, where $D\sim \text{Bernoulli} (p)$ is a matrix of randomly assigned Bernoulli variables.
-This procedure acts as a ridge regularization.\footnote{See \cite{hinton2006reducing}, \cite{2017deep}.} As opposed to sparsity, the network architecture averages small models using dropout.